dsdobbs/fullstack-project/README.md

-# stackskills-html
+# html-demo
-This is a practice project for HTML and CSS.
+This is a simple page I put together to demo the basic features of HTML and CSS.